puppetlabs/puppet-docs/source/guides/language_guide.markdown

 Would return `two`.

-Several type members, such as 'alias' in the 'host' definition definition accept arrays as their value.
+Several type members, such as 'alias' in the 'host' definition accept arrays as their value.
 A host resource with multiple aliases would look like this:

 {% highlight ruby %}
     host { 'one.example.com':